casid/jte/jte-spring-boot-starter/README.md

 The starter configures a ViewResolver and a jte Template engine.

-Now you can return a string, pointing to template file name and the resolver will take care to instantiete the view and render the template.
+Now you can return a string, pointing to template file name and the resolver will take care to instantiate the view and render the template.

 ````java
 @GetMapping("/")